Skip to main content

 • RECOVER-SLEEP focuses on treatments for sleep disturbances and hypersomnia (trouble staying awake during the day).

-• RECOVER-ENERGIZE focuses on treatments for exercise intolerance and the worsening of symptoms following physical or mental exertion known as PEM in patients with Long COVID.
+• RECOVER-ENERGIZE focuses on treatments for exercise intolerance and the worsening of symptoms following physical or mental exertion known as in patients with Long COVID.

 More information about RECOVER clinical trials can be found at trials.recoverCOVID.org.